 Energy Management System aims to provide smarter ways to monitor, control and save energy for residential, commercial and industrial organisations.
 The implementation and adoption of a robust management model using smart devices would conduct efficient sustainable energy usage.

-Electricity consumption in Bhutan is currently measured using two types of electrical energy meters; ‘electromechanical induction type’ and ‘electronic energy type’ meters.
+Electricity consumption in Bhutan is currently measured using two types of electrical energy meters – ‘electromechanical induction type’ and ‘electronic energy type’ meters.
 Currently, BPC assigns large numbers of people to manually read this energy meter, making it a tedious and inefficient task.
-According to the Population & Housing census of Bhutan report 2017, Thimphu has 25,644 households in total.
-The number has been growing exponentially every year.
+According to the Population & Housing census of Bhutan report 2017, Thimphu has 25,644 households in total and the number has been growing exponentially every year.
 Each household consumes an average of 4500kWh per year and spends BTN 1200 during winter months and BTN 600 during summer months on electricity.
-Looking at the average energy consumption by the individual households, it is important to look for a solution to optimize energy usage and become an energy efficient city.
+Looking at the average energy consumption by the individual households, we believe that it is important to look for a solution to optimize energy usage and become an energy efficient city.